 Mario Strikers combines the usually standard and arguably tedious football game genre and livens things up with the usual wackiness Mario and pals are known for.
 The game is also surprisingly deep, with a lot of complex decisions.
-There are tons of Mario Strikers guides out there to check out, so be sure to do so.
+We’ve got a variety of Mario Strikers guides if you need help with improving!

 Rules are an afterthought in this game, as powerups can be used to not only disrupt those around you but also deliver unblockable strikes.

 Mario Strikers: Battle League Football also sees the return of the much edgier designs for each of the Mario cast members.

 Characters like Yoshi and Peach, who were once relegated to being only cute, now sport cool sportswear.
 Furthermore, characters known for their lethality, like Bowser, have their designs amped up to eleven.

 In a world where Fifa continues to release the same exact game, year after year, only updating player rosters to mirror the present day, Mario Strikers: Battle League Football is a much-needed breath of fresh air.

 Wii Sports is still heralded as one of the best Wii games on the entire system.
 Standing alongside mainstays like The Legend of Zelda: Twilight Princess, Super Mario Galaxy, and Mario Kart Wii, Wii Sports was both the perfect tech demo for the Wii’s capabilities and a thoroughly fun game.

 Wii Sports was super easy to understand, pick up, and play.
 Each sport also had its own charms, with several still being played today by dedicated speedrunners (namely, Wii Sports Golf).

 For these reasons, the announcement of Nintendo Switch Sports had many fans of the original game jumping for joy.